Temporary closed from 23/1, 2023

 About me

-I was born in a small city near Kobe, Japan.
+Born in a small city Kakogawa in Hyogo, Japan.

 January 2019: completed Tibetan Singing Bowl Therapy and Sound Healing course in Kathmandu, Nepal